Grounds open dawn to dusk daily

 - Campfire (Ages 8-12, available all year)

-Play games and activities to learn about the animals that are most active at night.
+Discover the incredible way your senses react in the dark and learn all about the animals that are most active at night with engaging games and activities.
 End your evening with a campfire and s’mores.
 Parties begin between 6-8pm.

 - Geocaching (Ages 8-12, available all year)